Alph0101/BANKING-MANAGEMENT-SYSTEM/README.md

 🔹 Overview

 A simple banking system in C++ that allows users to manage accounts, deposit/withdraw money, and search for accounts.
-Fully compatible with Visual Studio, GCC, and Clang.
+Fully compatible with Visual Studio and GCC